Copyright © James R Meyer 2012 - 2018 www.jamesrmeyer.com

 In terms of meta-language and sub-language, nouns are always objects of a language.
 In a logical language, adjectives are part of the syntax of the language and should not be objects within that language - but they could be objects as seen by a meta-language.

-A reader has suggested that the paradox can be perpetuated by replacing the word ‘word’ by ‘string of characters’ in the definition, giving:
+A reader has suggested that the paradox can be perpetuated by replacing in the definition the word ‘word’ by ‘string of characters’ and replacing ‘describe’ by ‘used to signify a property’ giving:

 Footnotes: